 Creating a solid business plan with detailed financials and a marketing strategy is a success in itself by validating the need for a professional recruitment firm in the West Kootenays.

-Given the importance of collaborative relationships to the project, we’ve established a local network as a community of practice for human resources professionals and continue to support the WKRA Steering Committee to discuss workforce development issues and opportunities.
+Collaborative relationships are important to the project, and when a need was identified for an HR Network, we established a local network as a community of practice for human resources professionals.
+The Agency will continue to support this network as an important space to discuss workforce development issues and opportunities within the region.

-By October 2025, we completed three recruitments, vetting 60 applicants including 10 from the West Kootenays, and we also supported one employer in filling a full-time permanent position.
-Castlegar, Nelson and Grand Forks have all begun working with us and we have serious interest from companies in the construction, automotive, forestry and health care industries.
+By October 2025, we completed three recruitments, vetting 60 applicants including 10 from the West Kootenays, and we also supported three employers in filling full-time permanent positions in Castlegar, Nelson and Grand Forks.
+Other communities and companies begun working with us and we have had discussions with companies in the construction, automotive, forestry and health care industries.

 The greatest success will be realized by empowering local businesses with the resources and skills to attract and retain the talent they need to thrive.